- Oregon IPM Committee

 Katie earned her B.A. in psychology and philosophy from the University of Alabama in Hunstville, and her M.A. in applied anthropology from OSU.
-Katie’s academic interests lie at the intersection of food security, social and environmental justice, pesticide risk management, and IPM.
+Katie’s academic interests lie at the intersection of food security, pesticide risk management, and IPM.
 Specific interests relate to understanding agricultural networks, and the socio-political barriers to sustainable agricultural progress.
-She is developing models of engagement and assessment for diverse agricultural stakeholder groups to build connectivity, feedback, and collaboration within the research, education, and regulatory nodes of agricultural systems.
+Katie develops models of engagement and assessment for diverse agricultural stakeholder groups to build connectivity, feedback, and collaboration within the research, education, and regulatory nodes of agricultural systems.

 Len supports agriculture in general by developing and placing online, weather and climate driven models for numerous areas including IPM/pest models, plant disease risk models, crop models, horticultural models, beneficial species models, climate suitability models, and others.
 Len is the Associate Director for Decision Support Systems at the Oregon IPM Center and Director of the website USPEST.ORG.